KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-JsonTable by timdows](https://github.com/timdows/MMM-JsonTable)

-1. Recommendation: `dependabot.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v4` in file `runtest.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v4` in file `runtest.yml`: Replace it with v5.
-3. Deprecated: Found `node-version: [18` in file `runtest.yml`: Update to current version.
+2. Deprecated: Found `node-version: [18` in file `runtest.yml`: Update to current version.
-4. Recommendation: Found `npm run` in file `runtest.yml`: Replace it with `node --run`.
+3. Recommendation: Found `npm run` in file `runtest.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-5. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
+4. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-6. Recommendation: The README seems not to have an update section (like `## Update`).
+5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-7. Recommendation: The README seems to have a config example without a trailing comma.
+6. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-8. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+7. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-9. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+8. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-10. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+9. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-11. Recommendation: Found `eslint --fix .` in file `package.json`: The period at the end of the command is not necessary since v9.
+10. Recommendation: Found `eslint --fix .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-12. Recommendation: Found `eslint-plugin-jsonc` in file `package.json`: Replace it by `@eslint/json`.
+11. Recommendation: Found `eslint-plugin-jsonc` in file `package.json`: Replace it by `@eslint/json`.
-13. Recommendation: There is no CHANGELOG file.
+12. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-14. Recommendation: There is no CODE_OF_CONDUCT file.
+13. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-15. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+14. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-JsonValue by c-klinger](https://github.com/c-klinger/MMM-JsonValue)